ipfs/ipfs-docs/docs/how-to/companion-firefox-android.md

 ---
-title: Using IPFS Companion on Firefox for Android
+title: Use Companion on Firefox for Android
 legacyUrl:
 description: Instructions for installing and using IPFS Companion on Firefox for Android.
 ---